 Learn about possible interactions from other medications or supplements with your thyroid hormone.
 Calcium or iron supplements, antacids containing calcium or aluminum hydroxide, and other medicines may prevent your body from fully absorbing your thyroid medication.
 Talk to your doctor to learn how long you should wait to take those other supplements and medicines after you have administered your daily thyroid medication.

 Swallow your pill with any liquid other than soy milk, grapefruit or orange juices, or coffee; we recommend water!
 These drinks can impact how your body absorbs the medication.
 Grapefruit or orange juices can inhibit uptake transporters and reduce the medication's absorption.
 Similarly, studies show that coffee interferes with the absorption of T4 medication.
 This effect does not last long, but can lead to undertreatment of your thyroid condition.

 Overeating fiber in your diet can interfere with thyroid hormone medication absorption.
-However, we know that fiber is an essential part of a healthy diet.
+However, we know that fiber is an essential part of a thyroid-healthy diet.
 Fiber helps maintain a healthy gut microbiome, controls weight, relieves constipation (which can be a troublesome symptom for people with hypothyroidism), and lowers your risk for heart disease and diabetes.
 Make sure to get plenty of fiber in your diet, but eat fibrous foods at least four hours before or after taking your thyroid medication to allow time for absorption.

 We want you to feel your best!
 Paloma offers you the opportunity to work with a thyroid doctor to optimize your thyroid health from your home's comfort.